alex23lemm/RepData_PeerAssessment2/noaa_database_analysis.md

 ![plot of chunk
 injuries\_barplot](./noaa_database_analysis_files/figure-markdown_strict/injuries_barplot.png)
 <p>
-**Figure 3:** Injuries by storm event type in the United States (1950 - 2011)</b> Tornado ranks first with 91346 caused injuries followed by thunderstorm wind with 9402 persons injured.
+<b>Figure 3:</b> Injuries by storm event type in the United States (1950
+- 2011)</b> Tornado ranks first with 91346 caused injuries followed by thunderstorm wind with 9402 persons injured.
 The only other storm events above the 5000 threshold are flood (6788), excessive heat (6225), and lightning (5212).